Insurance Indonesia: Travel & Health Coverage for Bali 2026

 Why You Need Insurance for Indonesia (Even Though It’s Not Required)

 The situation is made worse by Indonesia’s geography.
-Serious injuries often require air evacuation to Singapore—the nearest world-class trauma center is a 3-4 hour flight away.
-That evacuation alone costs $50,000-$100,000 without coverage.
+The country is an archipelago of more than 17,500 islands, and serious trauma cases routinely require air evacuation to Singapore — the nearest world-class trauma center is a 3–4 hour flight away.
+That evacuation alone costs $50,000 to $100,000+ without coverage, and air ambulance providers will not lift off until payment or a Guarantee of Payment from your insurer is confirmed.

 And then there’s the scooter problem.
-Almost every tourist in Bali rents a scooter—it’s the easiest way to explore.
-But scooter accidents are the #1 cause of tourist injuries and deaths in Indonesia.
-A broken leg requiring surgery? $10,000-$25,000.
-Head trauma? $30,000-$50,000+.
-Most travel insurance policies exclude motorbikes entirely.
+Almost every tourist in Bali rents a scooter — it’s the easiest way to explore, costs around 70,000 IDR/day (~$4.50), and the rental shops don’t ask for a license.
+But scooter accidents are the #1 cause of tourist injuries and deaths in Indonesia, and according to the World Health Organization, road traffic injuries are responsible for around 30,000 deaths per year nationwide, with motorcycles involved in the majority.
+A broken leg requiring surgery? $10,000–$25,000 at BIMC.
+Head trauma? $30,000–$50,000+.
+Most travel insurance policies exclude motorbikes entirely, and the few that don’t have strict requirements you probably won’t meet.

 The good news?
-Comprehensive travel insurance covering all of this—including scooter accidents, medical evacuation, and adventure activities—costs as little as $1.50-$3 per day.
-That’s less than your morning smoothie bowl in Canggu.
-This guide helps you find the right coverage for your Indonesia trip.
+Comprehensive travel or nomad insurance covering all of this — including 125cc scooter accidents, medical evacuation to Singapore, dengue fever, surfing injuries — costs as little as $1.50 to $3 per day.
+That’s less than a smoothie bowl in Canggu.
+This guide helps you find the right coverage for your Indonesia trip, not a generic plan that won’t pay when it matters.

 THE HARD TRUTH